 Drinking Water Source Protection Committee

 This Committee has been created under the authority of the Ontario Clean Water Act, 2006.
-The Committee is overseeing a science-based planning process to develop an Assessment Report and a Source Protection Plan to protect sources of municipal drinking water in the Greater Sudbury Source Protection Area.
+The Committee is overseeing a science-based planning process to develop an Assessment Report and a Source Protection Plan to protect sources of municipal drinking water in the Sudbury Source Protection Area.

 The Committee, by regulation, consists of a Chair, plus 9 members representing a variety of sectors to encompass the broad, multi-sectoral interests of the planning area.